Signo23/CandyCrush-Clone/index.md

 ## Welcome our page

-# CandyCrush-Clone
+# Welcom to Clone's page
-CandyCrush is a Java clone of the homonym [CandyCrush](https://it.wikipedia.org/wiki/Candy_Crush_Saga)
+CandyCrush-Clone is a Java clone of the homonym [CandyCrush](https://it.wikipedia.org/wiki/Candy_Crush_Saga)

 ## Built with
 [Java](https://www.oracle.com/it/java/)